List of Hollyoaks characters introduced in 2011: Will Savage

 Will Savage, played by James Atherton, is the brother of Liberty Savage (Abi Phillips).
 He made his first on-screen appearance on 7 April 2011.
 Along with Dodger Savage.

 In March 2011, it was announced that the Savage family would be introduced to Hollyoaks.
 Newcomer James Atherton was cast in the role of Will Savage, the brother of Liberty and half-brother of Dodger Savage (Danny Mac) and the son of Dirk Savage (David Kennedy), having previously studied at the London Academy of Music and Dramatic Art.
 Of his casting, Atherton commented: "It all happened really quickly and I'd started filming before I had time to think.
 Everyone's just been so friendly and made it really easy to settle in.
 Will is awkward, shy and a hopeless romantic that hopefully the viewers will fall in love with."
 Of the family, a Hollyoaks spokesperson added: "The new family will take the village by storm and are set to rub all the McQueens up the wrong way.
 The Savage family get evicted from their home when Dirk can't keep up with the payments.
 Liberty is furious to come home and find her house all boarded up but big brother Dodger has a new house for them to live in!
 While the McQueens are away on holiday, Dodger moves his family into the empty house and declares squatters' rights!
 How will the McQueens react to their new housemates?"
 In a later interview with Reveal magazine, Atherton said "I was so excited.
 It's all happened so fast – I got offered the part on a Thursday, and was filming the following Tuesday.
 All the cast have been lovely and welcoming."
 Will is described as "geeky, shy and a hopeless romantic".
 He has also been described as the "polar opposite" of "ladies' man" Dodger.
 In April 2013, Kate White of Inside Soap questioned why Dodger and Will pursued Texas, because White felt Texas lacked personality, "Why on earth are Will and Dodger both so obsessed with Texas?
 The village fountain has more personality than her - and is only slightly less wet."

 Lynsey Nolan (Karen Hassan) is killed in a "whodunit" storyline after Will is angered when she ruins a picture he is taking by stepping into the frame.
 A promotional image featuring Will confirmed him as a suspect in the mystery.
 He is later cleared of Lynsey's murder when it is revealed that Dr. Paul Browning (Joseph Thompson) strangled her while Walker (Neil Newbon) watched on.
-In 2012, Will develops and finally admits his feelings for Ash Kane (Holly Weston) to his sister Liberty but found her kissing Ally Gorman (Dan O'Connor), who has just cheated on his girlfriend Amy Barnes (Ashley Slanina-Davies).
+In 2012, Will develops and finally admits his feelings for Ash Kane (Holly Weston) to his sister Liberty but finds her kissing Ally Gorman (Dan O'Connor), who has just cheated on his girlfriend Amy Barnes (Ashley Slanina-Davies).